Frequently asked questions

 - Imperial College Healthcare Trust

 Will I be on-call during my academic block?

-For medical trainees undertaking the Integrated clinical academic training pathway Academic blocks will not usually include on-call commitments, so trainees will only be paid at the basic salary rate for the duration of their academic time.
+For medical trainees undertaking the Integrated Clinical Academic Training Pathway, academic blocks will not usually include on-call commitments, so trainees will only be paid at the basic salary rate for the duration of their academic time.
 This may, however, vary by clinical specialty and trainees should talk to their Clinical Training Programme Director or department training lead.
-ACFs/ACLs may wish to supplement their salaries during academic training by arranging to undertake ad hoc shifts that fit easily around their academic blocks.
+ACFs/CLs may wish to supplement their salaries during academic training by arranging to undertake ad hoc shifts that fit easily around their academic blocks.
 This should not detract from their academic work and should be limited.

 How do I make an Out of Programme request (OOP)?